 What Deductible Should I Choose?

 - Price Difference – How much are you saving vs. how much extra you would pay for a claim?
 In the example above, let’s say going from a $1000 deductible to $5000 would save $80 per year.
 We know that the person wouldn’t put in a claim for $2500 as they said above.
 However, if they have a $20,000 claim, they are going to pay $4000 more out of pocket with the $5000 deductible vs the $1000 deductible.
-That means if you have 1 claim is 50 years, you break even (4000 more out of pocket/80 savings per year).
+That means if you have 1 claim is 50 years, you break even ($4000 more out of pocket/$80 savings per year).
 Now, if you save $1500 per year in premium, you may have a different answer.
-This is why the price different is an important consideration when choosing your policy deductible.
+This is why the price difference is an important consideration when choosing your policy deductible.

 - How Many Properties? – The price difference above is for one policy.
 Now, if you have 20 properties that all save $100 per year, that might change your overall calculation on the timeframe to break even.
 You may be willing to take a little more risk here if the combined savings is significant.

 - How Many Properties are at Risk at Once?
 When thinking about the total number of properties, how close are they?
 If they are right next to each other and 1 fire could damage all of them, you may make a different choice than if you have a property in Orlando, one in Ft.
 Myers, and one in Tampa.
 Remember hurricanes can impact a large portion of the state all at once, so that’s always something to keep in mind here in Florida.